 The benchmark is set at compliance with WFD criteria for good status, based on nitrogen concentration (UKTAG, 2014).
-'Not sensitive' at the pressure benchmark that assumes
+'Not sensitive' at the pressure benchmark that assumes compliance with good status as defined by the WFD.

 This pressure relates to increased levels of nitrogen, phosphorus and silicon in the marine environment compared to background concentrations.
 The nutrient enrichment of a marine environment leads to organisms no longer being limited by the availability of certain nutrients.
 The consequent changes in ecosystem functions can lead to the progression of eutrophic symptoms (Bricker et al., 2008), changes in species diversity and evenness (Johnston & Roberts, 2009) decreases in dissolved oxygen and uncharacteristic microalgae blooms (Bricker et al., 1999, 2008).